Tomorrow’s recruitment: How to adapt to changes?

 Until then, recruiters faced several difficulties: managing a huge mass of CVs, reducing the recruitment time… These difficulties have not totally disappeared, but the tools have still had a positive impact for recruiters.

 Unquestionably, the balance of power has been rebalanced between candidate and recruiter, and this will become, in my opinion, “the norm in the future of recruitment”!
-There will be no turning back, and the companies that maintain their positions will draw the consequences.
+There will be no turning back, and companies that maintain their positions will draw the consequences.

 But let’s get back to the main topic of this article.
 How should the Recruiter adapt in a constantly changing world?

-How should human resources adapt to change?
+How can human resources adapt to change?

-Por Alain Fournier, Director of Recruitment and Diversity at the BPCE Group, the paradigm has changed: “It used to be that recruiters could just post ads and wait for applications to come in, but those days are gone.
+For Alain Fournier, Director of Recruitment and Diversity at Groupe BPCE, the paradigm has changed: ” It used to be that recruiters could just post ads and wait for applications to come in, but those days are gone.
 We can no longer be static with the candidates.
 From now on, they are the ones who expect companies to come and meet them and promote their project.
-They only apply if they are convinced that the company will meet their expectations“.
-It is therefore clear that upstream of the employee experience, HR teams must invest in the candidate experience.
+They only apply if they are convinced that the company will meet their expectations “.
+It is therefore clear that upstream of theemployee experience, HR teams must invest in thecandidate experience.

 In an increasingly digitalized world, enhancing your employer brand (re)becomes the real key issue when recruiting and even more so in a context of war for talent.
 The recruiter has to innovate and change his strategy/posture, and several techniques exist to help him in this sense…